Frequently asked questions

 If the fuse blows or the breaker trips again, recheck for the cause.
 If you can’t find the cause, call an electrician.

 Our outage map has the most recent information, including an outage tracker that shows you progress during an outage repair.
 Customers can also sign up for outage text alerts when they report their outage through our outage map or through our self-service phone system (425-783-1001).
 Just click the box to opt-in to outage text alerts and we’ll keep you informed on restoration progress.
+During storms or other significant outage events, we will provide regular regional updates on the outage map to ensure customers have the most up-to-date information.

 The PUD’s outage map is available around the clock, 24/7, for its customers.
 It shows outages down to a quarter mile area.
 The information is in near-real-time.
 However, there may be instances where the posting of an outage to the map may be delayed while the utility gathers and verifies information.
 During major storms, with multiple widespread outages, it may take more time to assess the extent of outages throughout the PUD service area.